Sunshine Protection Act

-The Sunshine Protection Act is a proposed United States federal law that would make U.S. daylight saving time permanent, meaning the time would no longer change twice per year.
+The Sunshine Protection Act is a proposed United States federal law that would make daylight saving time permanent, meaning the time would no longer change twice per year and would remain one hour ahead of standard time.
 The bill has been proposed during several sessions of Congress.
 In 2022, the Senate passed the bill by unanimous consent, although several senators stated later that they would have objected if they had known that the bill could pass.
-No iteration of the bill has passed the House.
+The United States House of Representatives did not take up the bill, and it expired at the end of the same year.
+In 2026, with the support of President Donald Trump, the House passed a reintroduced version of the bill, but the Senate has yet to approve it.

 Background

 The Ohio Clock in the U.S. Capitol being turned forward for the first U.S. daylight saving time on March 31, 1918.

 Time zones were first introduced in the United States in 1883 by railroad companies.
-In 1918, they were codified into federal law by the Standard Time Act, which also included a provision for nationwide daylight saving time modeled after European laws designed to save energy during World War I, but that component was repealed a year later due to protests by farmers.
+In 1918, they were codified into federal law by the Standard Time Act, which also included a provision for nationwide daylight saving time modeled after European laws designed to save energy during World War I, but that component was repealed a year later because farmers protested.
 Many states subsequently introduced daylight saving time, and in 1966, the Uniform Time Act standardized the dates when it begins and ends.
-Hawaii, most of Arizona, and the U.S. territories have opted to observe permanent standard time, but the Uniform Time Act forbids observation of permanent daylight saving time.
+Hawaii, Arizona (excluding the Navajo Nation), and the U.S. territories have opted to observe permanent standard time, but the Uniform Time Act "prohibits [individual states] from starting or stopping daylight saving on any dates other than the existing ones, which would also bar them from adopting it full-time."

+Globally, many countries never used daylight savings time, or have abolished it already.

-The Emergency Daylight Saving Time Energy Conservation Act enacted year-round daylight saving time for a year-and-a-half-long experiment from January 6, 1974, to April 7, 1975, but Congress later ended the experiment early on October 27, 1974, and did not make it permanent due to unfavorable public opinion, especially regarding concerns about children walking to school and waiting for school buses on dark winter mornings.
+The Emergency Daylight Saving Time Energy Conservation Act enacted year-round daylight saving time for a year-and-a-half-long experiment from January 6, 1974, to April 7, 1975, but Congress later ended the experiment early on October 27, 1974, and did not make it permanent because of unfavorable public opinion, especially regarding concerns about children walking to school and waiting for school buses on dark winter mornings.

 In the late 2010s, resolutions were passed in more than 30 states advocating for the federal government to abolish the annual transitions.